httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 to choose hashing algorithms from the IANA Hash Algorithms for HTTP Digest Fields registry; see
 {{establish-hash-algorithm-registry}}.

-The "standard" algorithms listed in this document are suitable for many purposes, including adversarial situations where hash functions might need to provide resistance to collision, first-preimage and second-preimage attacks.
-Algorithms listed as "insecure" either provide none of these properties, or are known to be weak (see {{NO-MD5}} and {{NO-SHA}}).

-For adversarial situations, which of the "standard" algorithms are acceptable will depend on the level of protection the circumstances demand.
-As there is no negotiation, endpoints that depend on a digest for security will be vulnerable to attacks on the weakest algorithm they are willing to accept.

 Transition from weak algorithms is supported by negotiation of hashing algorithm using `Want-Content-Digest` or `Want-Repr-Digest` (see {{want-fields}}) or by sending multiple digests from which the receiver chooses.